AwardOfSky/CUDA-Fast-Sort/README.md

 A CUDA implementation of Radix Sort based on [NVIDIA CUB's](https://github.com/NVIDIA/cccl/tree/main/cub) onesweep.

-Initially motivated by [this article](https://gpuopen.com/learn/boosting_gpu_radix_sort/), this project started as a small educational endeavour to get familiar with CUDA and delve deeper into C++.
+Initially motivated by the GPUOpen article on [boosting GPU radix sort performance](https://gpuopen.com/learn/boosting_gpu_radix_sort/), this project started as a small educational endeavour to get familiar with CUDA and delve deeper into C++.
 The original goal was simply to build a radix sort for the GPU from scratch, without relying on third-party kernels.

 However, as my understanding of CUDA and parallel programming improved, I began exploring ways to make the implementation more efficient, eventually leading me to CUB’s own implementation as a better reference point.